-How to Do a SWOT Analysis for Your Business
+SWOT Analysis: What Is It and How to Do It for Your Business

-You can be a seasoned company with an established business plan, or you can just be starting out and still in the process of creating your website.
-Either way, identifying and understanding your competitors is a crucial component of any business strategy.
+You can be a seasoned company with an established business plan, or be starting out and creating a website for your new venture.
+Either way, identifying and understanding your competitors at each step of the process can lead to building a better business strategy.

 The first two parameters, strengths and weaknesses, involve internal factors such as your reputation, team, location and intellectual property.
-These are not necessarily permanent.
+These considerations are not necessarily permanent, and can fluctuate over time.
 It’s within an organization's own control to keep or change them (which can happen for the better or the worse).
 So, assuming you want to make a positive change, you’re going to need to put forth the effort and time to see that happen.

 Opportunities and threats are related to external influences such as competitors, market trends, and prices of materials.
-Unfortunately these are not within an organization’s control, and therefore you are not able to change them.
-However, an organization should learn how to work with these factors to their advantage, and also adapt their strategies accordingly in order to compete with others in the field.
+Unfortunately, these are not within an organization’s control, and therefore you are not able to change them.
+That said, successful businesses and corporations learn how to work with these factors to their advantage, and also adapt their strategies accordingly in order to compete with others in the field.

-A SWOT analysis is a lengthy process used particularly for making big decisions, such as if a venture is looking to grow into a new field or rebrand itself.
-It can help businesses draw conclusions by enabling them to see the bigger picture clearly, and then formulate a clever plan accordingly.
+As mentioned earlier, SWOT analysis is a lengthy process that can help different types of businesses draw conclusions by enabling them to see the bigger picture clearly.
+Once they have obtained valuable data and insight, only then can businesses formulate a clever and strategic plan accordingly.

 Strengths are the big things that a particular company is doing well, which gives them a competitive advantage in their industry and benefits their customers.
 For your own business, identifying your strengths can help you leverage these by making them stronger.

-What is this company’s competitive advantages in the industry?
+What are this company’s competitive advantages in the industry?